AdobeDocs/experience-manager-learn.en/help/cloud-service/developing/extensibility/ui/content-fragments/examples/console-bulk-property-update.md

   // Asynchronously attach the extension to AEM, we must wait or the guestConnection to be set before doing anything in the modal useEffect(() => {
     (async () => {
-      const guestConnection = await attach({ id: extensionId }) setGuestConnection(guestConnection);
+       // extensionId is the unique id of this extension (you can make this up as long as its unique) .. in this case its `bulk-property-update` pulled out into Constants.js as it is also referenced in ExtensionRegistration.js const guestConnection = await attach({ id: extensionId }) setGuestConnection(guestConnection);
     })()